gam-19/DevOps-Notes/Study_notes_taking.md

-1. Watch the video, read the material and understand concepts.
+1. Go through the material (reading, video, audio) and understands the concepts.
-2. Watch again and take notes.
+2. Do the material again and take notes.
    - Concepts
    - Process steps
 3. Watch again and do hands on.